WemaGoodness/alx-system_engineering-devops/0x00-shell_basics/README.md

 ###### 0-current_working_directory
 This script prints the absolute path name of the current working directory.
 ###### 1-listit
-When execute, this script displays the contents list of your current directory.
+When executed, this script displays the contents list of your current directory.
 ###### 2-bring_me_home
 A script that changes the working directory to the user’s home directory.
 ###### 3-listfiles